iButcat/iButcat/README.md

 - 🔭 I’m currently working on Golang project
 - 🌱 I’m currently learning about clean architecture
 - 💬 Ask me about Microservice!
-- 📫 How to reach me: Linkedin or Gmail!
+- 📫 How to reach me: Gmail!

 ### Dev Community